-An advisory committee to the District's Governing Board and Superintendent, called the Measure JJ Citizens' Bond Oversight Committee was established pursuant to the requirements of State law and the provisions of Measure JJ.
-The Committee's oversight goals include: advising on bond construction priorities, reviewing bond construction plans, reviewing project plans and budgets, and ensuring compliance with the provisions of MeasureJJ.
+November 2000 amended the California Constitution to include accountability provisions.
+Specifically, the provisions of Measure JJ.
+The Committee's oversight goals include: advising on bond construction priorities, reviewing bond construction plans, reviewing project plans and budgets, and ensuring compliance with the provisions of Measure JJ.